Am I At Risk for Endometrial Cancer?

 I have used tamoxifen

 Tamoxifen is a drug that is used to treat women with breast cancer.
+Tamoxifen can affect the endometrium, and using it can increase the risk of endometrial cancer.
 If you have used tamoxifen for treating or preventing breast cancer, be sure to get your yearly pelvic exams and tell your doctor right away if you have any unusual vaginal bleeding or discharge.

 I use estrogen replacement therapy

-If you take the hormone estrogen to help deal with the effects of menopause, your chance of getting endometrial cancer is increased.
+If you take the hormone estrogen alone to help deal with the effects of menopause, your chance of getting endometrial cancer is increased.
 If you need estrogen replacement therapy, discuss using a combination of estrogen and progesterone with your doctor.
 This combination helps protect your uterus from developing cancer.
+So the risk of endometrial cancer is not increased when both hormones are used for hormone replacement therapy.
 Keep in mind, though, that taking estrogen and progesterone together can increase your risk for breast cancer, heart attack, stroke, and blood clots.
 If you use hormone replacement therapy, see your doctor regularly for follow-up care.
 Also, use the lowest dose of hormones for the shortest time needed to control your symptoms.

 I have been exposed to a lot of estrogen over the years